Religion in Russia: Old Believers

+Oriental Orthodoxy

+Oriental Orthodoxy is represented among such ethnic minority as the Armenians (the Armenian Apostolic Church).

+Assyrian Church of the East

+Assyrians in Russia have long lived in the south of the country, as well as in Moscow.
+Most of them remain faithful to the Assyrian Church of the East and are subordinate to the Bishop of Baghdad, Russia and Georgia.
+In 1998, the Mat Maryam temple was built in Moscow.

 Catholicism

 Catholicism was the religion of 140,000 Russian citizens, about 0.1% of the total population, in 2012.
 They are concentrated in Western Russia with numbers ranging between 0.1% and 0.7% in most of the federal subjects of that region.
 The number of "ethnic Catholics" in Russia, that is to say Poles and Germans, and smaller minorities, is continually declining due to deaths, emigration, and secularisation.
 At the same time there has been a discrete rise of ethnic Russian converts to the Catholic Church.

-The Archdiocese of Moscow administers the Latin Rite of the Catholic Church in Russia.
+The Archdiocese of Moscow administers the Latin Church of the Catholic Church in Russia.
 Further suffragan bishoprics exist in Irkutsk, Novosibirsk and Saratov.
 The Diocese of Irkutsk is in fact the largest Catholic bishopric on earth, covering an area of 9,960,000 squared kilometres.
-Almost all Russian Catholics adhere to the Latin Rite.
+Almost all Russian Catholics are members of the Latin Church.
 However, the Catholic Church recognises the extremely small Russian Greek Catholic Church as a Byzantine Rite church sui juris ("of its own jurisdiction") in full communion with the Catholic Church.